ankurgupta255/Think201-Task/README.md

 * client: The ReactJS app for the Front-End

+    * public: contains index.html and other images/icons (Default in this case).

     * src/components: This contains all the pages for the Front-End (3 in this case).

     * src/containers: Contains the app.js file which uses react-router-dom for the routing.

-* models: The MongoDB models
+* models: The MongoDB models (Student Model in this case).

-* public/profilePhotos: The storage of pictures
+* public/profilePhotos: The storage of pictures.

-* routes: The route file exists here
+* routes: The route file exists here (Student Routes in this case, individual route documentation can be found inside the file).